Capital City

 The Family Rights Act (CFRA) provides up to 12 weeks of unpaid, job-protected leave for new parents to bond within the first year after a birth, adoption, or foster placement.
 The Paid Family Leave (PFL) program offers up to 8 weeks of partial wage replacement for bonding time, though PFL does not guarantee job protection.

-Employers with five or more employees must provide up to five days of leave following the death of a family member.
-This leave can be unpaid unless an employer’s policy offers pay.
+In California, employers with five or more employees are required to provide employees with up to five days of bereavement leave following the death of a family member.
+This leave allows employees time to mourn and make necessary arrangements during a difficult time.

-Employers with 25 or more employees at the same location must provide up to 40 hours per year of unpaid leave for participation in children’s school activities.
+Employers with 25 or more employees at the same location must provide up to 40 hours per year of unpaid leave for employees to participate in school activities for their children.
+This includes attending parent-teacher conferences, volunteering for school events, or participating in school governance.

 In California, employment is generally "at-will," meaning either the employer or employee can end the employment relationship at any time, with or without notice.
 However, employers must follow key requirements: